-Together, the Board members have a broad range of financial and other skills, experience and expertise required to effectively oversee Mirvao's business.
-The Board currently comprises nine independent Non-Executive Directors and one Executive Director (being the CEO/MD).
+The Board currently comprises seven independent Non-Executive Directors and one Executive Director (being the CEO/MD).
 The Chair of the Board, John Mulcahy, is an independent Non-Executive Director.

-The skills, experience and expertise of each Director are set out on pages 44 and 45 of the Annual Report.
 The Board determines its size and composition within the limits imposed by Mirvac's Constitutions, which provide that there be a minimum of three and a maximum of 10 Directors (or a number less than 10 determined by the Directors).